The Clear Edge

 • Total cycle time: 4-6 days, 5.2 hours combined time

-The delegation was creating 2.1x more work and 3-4x longer timelines.
-Why?
-Because she’d delegated the task but not the decision criteria for “good enough to publish.”
+Compared to when she wrote posts herself—2.5 hours and published the same day—the delegation was creating 2.1x more work and 3–4x longer timelines because she’d delegated the task but not the decision criteria for “good enough to publish.”

 • Writer creates + publishes: 3.2 hours (slightly longer because they’re more careful)